Difficult Gemstone Separations

 Say you were given a light yellow gem to examine.
 Your basic refractive index (RI) test yielded two readings on the table 90 degrees apart.
 The results were 1.545 and 1.552.
 A polariscope reading tells you the stone is uniaxial.

-You enter this information in Gemology Tools Pro: color, yellow; optic …
+You enter this information in Gemology Tools Pro: color, yellow; optic character, DR U; and the …